for Veterans and the Public

 - changes in your living situation, such as a job change

 That way you won't forget anything during the appointment.

 You may want to ask a friend or family member to come with you and take notes.
 It can be difficult for you to take notes and pay attention to what your doctor is saying at the same time.

 Go over your lab work, and keep track of your results.
 If your doctor wants you to have some medical tests, make sure you understand what the test is for and what your doctor will do with the results.
 If you don't understand what your doctor is saying, ask the doctor to explain it in everyday terms.

 If you feel your doctor has forgotten something during the appointment, it is better to ask about it than to leave wondering whether something was supposed to happen that didn't.
 It's your right to ask questions of your doctor.
 You also have a legal right to see your medical records.
 After all, it's your body.

 Be honest.
 Your doctor isn't there to judge you, but to make decisions based on your particular circumstances.
 Tell your doctor about your sexual or drug use history.
 These behaviors can put you at risk of getting other sexually transmitted diseases as well as hepatitis.
 If your body is fighting off these other diseases, it will not be able to fight off HIV as effectively.
 You may get sicker, faster.

 If you have sex with someone of the same sex or someone other than your spouse, it's OK to tell your doctor.
-The VA is not the military.
-It does not have a "don't ask, don't tell" policy.
 You cannot get kicked out of the VA or lose your benefits if you have sex with someone of your same sex , or someone other than your spouse.